davidkowalk/fitting_toolkit/docs/technical docs/fitting-toolkit.md

 |confidence_label | str, optional | Label applied to upper confidence threshold.
 |fig       | matplotlib.pyplot.Figure, optional | Figure Object to use for plotting.
 If not provided it is either inferred from `ax` if given, or a new object is generated.
 |ax        | matplotlib.axes.Axes, optional | Axes object to be used for plotting.
 If not provided it is either inferred from `fig`, or a new object is generated.
+|style     | Select from common preset styles.
+Preconfigured options are "open" for an open grid and "boxe" for spines on all sides, ROOT-style
 |**kwargs  || Additional arguments passed to `pyplot.subplots()`